vandalton/BertaAndButterflies/DIARY.md

 Today is my wife's birthday and I planned to take a break.
 However, I did a few tiny amendments in controller adapter PCB:

 ![Controller adapter](./static/adapter_pcb.png)

+# 2024-03-22 - Day #022

+Berta can catch a butterfly from now on!
+Although you cannot lose life yet, but you can score for the first time :)